Ifeoma99/alx_be_shell/shell_permissions/README.md

 #!/bin/bash
-This script adds execute permissions to the owner and the group owner, and read permission to other users for the file 'hello'
+This script modifies the permissions of a file named `hello` to `-rwxr-x-wx`.
+It ensures the file is executable by the owner, readable by the group, and writable/executable by others.